joaomj/code-reviewer-mcp/README.md

 npm run inspector
 ```

-The Inspector will provide a URL to access debugging tools in your browser.
+The Inspector will provide a URL to access debugging tools in your browser